-Some days and some weeks are going to be difficult.
-Here are some suggestions that immediately come to mind you might consider to dampen down the practice room blues.
-These comments are aimed at beginners.
+Some days and weeks are going to be difficult.
+Life will get in the way.
+Here are some suggestions I gave one adult beginner to help relieve his practice room blues.

 0 Comments